 Whether you are a professional working in the career of project management or you are still exploring your potential in the project management career path, you must have heard about PMP and CAPM.
-They represent the heart of the world’s most known project management certification bodies.
+What is the purpose of PMP certification or CAPM certification?
+Well, they represent the heart of the world’s most known project management certification bodies.
 PMP and CAPM certifications have taken the spotlight for years.
 In this article, we are going to give you a comparison of CAPM vs PMP:

 - Education Requirements: 35 contact hours Project Management Training for PMP and 23 Contact Hours Project Management Training for CAPM